The COVID-19 pandemic has added significant new stressors for family caregivers – here’s why that matters

 When a care recipient is both aging and has a physical disability, the challenges imposed by each separate condition can compound and make caregiving duties more difficult.
 As these individuals age, they are at increased risk for the development of multiple secondary health conditions such as increased fatigue, weakness, and further decreases in stability and mobility.
 These primary and secondary conditions can require more intensive caregiving, especially in terms of hours spent caregiving and physical caregiving tasks.

 Supporting an individual who is aging with a physical disability is not a one-person job.
-It requires a team of dedicated individuals, from health care professions to community organization workers, to help aging and disabled individuals live as well as they can.
-To effectively help caregivers and alleviate caregiver stress, we need to develop programmatic and policy solutions.
+It requires a team of dedicated individuals, from health care professionals to community organization workers, to help aging and disabled individuals live as well as they can.
+To effectively help family caregivers and alleviate caregiver stress, we need to develop programmatic and policy solutions.